-- High - Children and adolescents requiring emergency services should be seen within one (1) hour of contact with program.
-They may be seen at the program or referred to Emergency Screening Unit. - Children and adolescents with Urgent referrals, defined as a condition that, without timely intervention, would very likely become an emergency, shall be seen within 48 hours of contact with program. - Children and adolescents being discharged from acute psychiatric hospital care shall be assessed by program within seventy-two (72) hours.
-If the referral is Urgent, client shall be seen within 48 hours of contact with program. - Seriously Emotionally Disturbed (SED) children and adolescents take priority over routine admissions. - Routine - Children and Adolescents with a relatively stable condition and a need for an initial behavioral health assessment for Specialty Mental Health Services shall be seen within 10 business days from request.
+- Children and adolescents requiring emergency services should be seen within one (1) hour of contact with program.
+They may be seen at the program or referred to Emergency Screening Unit. - Children and adolescents with Urgent referrals, defined as a condition that, without timely intervention, would very likely become an emergency, shall be seen within 48 hours of contact with program. - O Children and adolescents being discharged from acute psychiatric hospital care shall be assessed by program within seventy-two (72) hours.
+If the referral is Urgent, client shall be seen within 48 hours of contact with program. - o Seriously Emotionally Disturbed (SED) children and adolescents take priority over routine admissions.